SwiftGGTeam/the-swift-programming-language-in-chinese/Language Guide.rst

 	The book’s aim is to introduce the language to developers, rather than to describe the detail of its creation.
 It will not look ‘behind the scenes’,and neither section of the book will cover the Swift compiler, the Swift Intermediate Language (SIL), or the Swift lexer and type checker.

-.. annotation:: Overlap between the Language Guide and Reference Manual
+.. docnote:: Overlap between the Language Guide and Reference Manual

 	The Language Guide aims to cover every aspect of the language to at least some degree.
 However, it should not enforce absolute completeness of coverage if this is at the expense of narrative disclosure and the reader’s willingness to progress and learn.
 Where completeness is better served by a reference work, the Language Guide will point readers to the appropriate section of the :doc:`Reference Manual`.